Review of the SC’s ‘Vijay Madanlal’ judgement

 Case Description

-On July 27th, 2022 a 3-Judge Bench led by Justice A.M.
-Khanwilkar comprising Justices Dinesh Maheshwari and C.T.
+On 27 July 2022, in Vijay Madanlal Choudhury v Union of India, a three-judge bench led by Justice A.M.
+Khanwilkar and comprising Justices Dinesh Maheshwari and C.T.
 Ravikumar upheld all the challenged provisions of the Prevention of Money Laundering Act, 2002 (PMLA).
-On August 22nd, 2022, Congress member Karti Chidambaram, filed a petition at the SC requesting a review of the Judgment.
-Mr. Chidambaram was one of several Opposition party politicians accused of money laundering who originally challenged the PMLA.
 The Act grants wide powers of investigation and arrest to the Enforcement Directorate (ED).

-The Judgment notably held that ED inquiries are different from criminal investigations.
+The Court, in Vijay Madanlal, held that ED inquiries are different from criminal investigations.
 This means that a host of procedural requirements and safeguards that apply to the police under the Code of Criminal Procedure, 1973 (CrPC) do not apply to the ED.
-For instance, the ED may compel accused persons to make statements and then use these statements against them in trial.
-The Police are barred from doing so by the constitutional right against self-incrimination in criminal trials.
 Further, the ED is not required to provide an accused with the Enforcement Case Information Report (ECIR).
-The Judgment held this was an ‘internal document’ and not the money laundering equivalent of a First Information Report that must be supplied to an accused under the CrPC.
+The judgement held that this was an ‘internal document’ and not the money laundering equivalent of a First Information Report that must be supplied to an accused under the CrPC.

-On August 25th, 2022, a 3-Judge Bench led by the now-retired Chief Justice N.V.
-Ramana and comprising Justices Dinesh Maheshwari and C.T.
-Ravikumar—who were both members of the Bench which upheld the challenged provisions—decided to review the Judgment.
-The review is limited to two questions:
+On 25 August 2022, a three-judge bench led by then Chief Justice N.V.
+Ramana and Justices Dinesh Maheshwari and C.T.
+Ravikumar decided to review the judgement.
+Despite the various contentions in the petition, the review is limited to only two questions:

 1. Is the Enforcement Directorate obligated to provide the accused with the ECIR filed against them?